-As Idalia churns toward Florida, residents urged to wrap up storm preparations
+Idalia strengthens to a hurricane, pushing a surge of ocean water toward Florida

 MacDill Air Force Base, located on Tampa Bay, is preparing to evacuate several aircraft and began a mandatory evacuation Monday morning for personnel who live in local counties, the Air Force said in a statement.

 Tampa resident Grace Cruz, who has lived in the state for more than 40 years, put away patio furniture, filled her car up with gas and loaded up on sandbags.
-She worried about the tens of thousands of new residents to Florida who had never before experienced a hurricane, and she had some advice for them.
+She worried about the tens of thousands of new residents in Florida who had never before experienced a hurricane, and she had some advice for them.

 “If you’re planning to get away, you start ahead of time because of the traffic,” Cruz said.
 “No kidding.
 It’s horrible.”